Data analytics has emerged as a powerful tool for retailers to gain valuable insights and make informed decisions.

 Improving marketing strategies

-Data analytics allows retailers to gain deep insights into customer segments, behaviors, and preferences.
+Data analytics allows retailers to gain deep insights into customer segments, behaviours, and preferences.
 By understanding their target audience better, retailers can develop precise and effective marketing strategies.

 Case studies of successful data analytics implementation in retail